Connect with Us

 Boswell says she made the film to show how relevant Young's approach as a mediator is to today's youth who seek to become agents of social change.
 As she told the Chicago Tribune:

 He said he couldn't tell young people to become another Martin Luther King Jr. or a Malcolm X. They were larger-than-life figures.
 But he could tell young people to become another Whitney Young.
 He had skill sets that can be taught and have everyday applications.
 He was a bridge builder, and we need that now more than ever.

-Boswell’s film has further relevance for the Columbia University School of Social Work, which has its own collection of Whitney Young materials.
-And Dean Jeanette Takamura was a panelist last month on a special screening of the film, held at the Ford Foundation headquarters.
+And, if Boswell’s film speaks to the kind of young people who might become students at CUSSW, it also speaks to the history of the school itself, which houses a collection of Whitney Young materials.
+Appropriately, Dean Jeanette Takamura was a panelist last month on a special screening of the film, held at the Ford Foundation headquarters.

 Have you seen it?
 Whitney Young’s bust, along with a showcase of materials relating to his life, is in the alcove near the break-out rooms in the Social Work Library at the Columbia University School of Social Work.
 His papers are part of the Library's permanent collection.

 He is a celebrated figure at CUSSW because of the connection between the New York School of Philanthropy, the School's predecessor, and the National Urban League, where Young served as executive director from 1961 until his untimely death ten years later.

 Faculty and staff at the New York School developed the original ideas that led to the creation of the League in 1911, the first community-based civil rights organization of its kind in the nation.* When he took over the League at the age of 40, Young literally made it younger.
 He substantially expanded its fund-raising ability and, most critically, made it a full partner in the civil rights movement.
 He energized the institution.

 Young also served as President of the National Association of Social Workers, (NASW) during the civil rights movement under President Lyndon Johnson, the first African American to do so.